List of banned video games by country: Mexico

 Tom Clancy's Ghost Recon Advanced Warfighter 2 was banned in the state of Chihuahua due to Mexican rebels being depicted as antagonists and stereotyping the cities of Chihuahua City and Ciudad Juárez.
 However, the game could still be found in shelves in other federal entities.

 Nepal

-PUBG and Roblox were banned because of delinquency issues involving youths.
+PUBG was banned because of delinquency issues involving youths.
 Currently, the ban has been lifted.

 New Zealand

 In New Zealand, games are classified by the country's Office of Film and Literature Classification.
 If they are dubbed "objectionable" in all cases, they are banned.
 In this case, the game in question is not only illegal to sell, but also to own, possess, or import.
 Penalties may vary up to 2 years in prison, or $100,000 in fines.
 Games are typically banned and classified as "objectionable content" when they contain extreme violence, offensive depictions of cruelty, animal cruelty, sexual content involving minors, or graphic depictions of sexual content, including sexual fetishes that are "revolting or abhorrent" (such as depictions of urination, bestiality, necrophilia, urophilia, coprophilia, and/or incest).